rlee32/lbmpp_old/README.md

   the physics of your problem.

 The complete list of parameters can be found in 'settings'.

-## Usage

-Run 'make' to compile with visualizer.
-Run 'make NOVIZ=1' to compile without visualizer (it will be slightly faster).

-Modify 'settings' to your needs.

-To run: './lbmpp'.
-For custom maximum window size, run: './lbmpp <maximum resolution dimension>'.

 ## Assumptions, Implementation Details, and Validation